William’s practice covers all UK taxes relevant to corporate and financing transactions.

 - Pension Insurance Corporation on the first issue by an insurance subsidiary of Restricted Tier 1 debt under new tax rules

 - Bupa Insurance Ltd on its appeal to the Upper Tribunal in a leading case concerning tax grouping and beneficial ownership

 - William Reeves on his appeal to the Upper Tribunal on the grounds, inter alia, of a breach of the Human Rights Act

 William is ranked for Corporate Tax in the latest editions of Chambers UK, Chambers Europe and Chambers Global.
-William is also listed in the latest edition of ITR's Tax Controversy Leaders Guide and Who's Who Legal and is recommended for Corporate Tax in The Legal 500, 2020.
+William is also listed in the latest edition of ITR's Tax Controversy Leaders Guide and Who's Who Legal and is listed as a key lawyer for Corporate Tax in The Legal 500.
 He is the Contributing Editor for 'The International Comparative Legal Guide to Corporate Tax', published annually by the Global Legal Group.